alimazhar4/n8n-aws-lightsail/README.md

 Congratulations!
 You now have a self-hosted n8n instance running securely on your Lightsail VPS

 ### Need Help?
-Feel free to contact me at <a href="https://alimazhar.dev/" target="_blank">alimazhar.dev</a> if you are facing any or for any anything else 🙂
+Feel free to contact me at <a href="https://alimazhar.dev/" target="_blank">alimazhar.dev</a> if you are facing any issues 🙂